singer-io/getting-started/SPEC.md

 ### Configuration

-A Streamer can accept configuration through environmental variables or command line arguments.
-A Streamer can optionally accept one positional command line argument corresponding to the path to a file containing the lask Bookmark value.
+A streamer can accept configuration through environmental variables or command line arguments.
+A streamer can optionally accept one positional command line argument corresponding to the path to a file containing the lask bookmark value.
 No other positional command line arguments are permitted.

 Examples: